 Split is one of the most popular places to visit in Croatia and it’s hardly surprising.
 Not only is it a charming city with abundant history, but there are countless day trips from Split encompassing nature, national parks, beaches, islands and more.

 For me, the best thing about Split is its proximity to the islands.
 Jump on a ferry from the harbour and within an hour or two, you can be basking on Brač or kayaking on Korčula.
-Hikers and nature lovers will enjoy Split day trips to world-class national parks, while historians can marvel at ancient towns and 2,000-year-old ruins.
+Hikers and nature lovers will enjoy Split day trips to world-class national parks, while historians can add ancient towns and 2,000-year-old ruins to their Croatia itinerary.

 Island day trips from Split